dwyl/phase-three/douro.md

 Luckily, Carol grew up on a farm [of similar size] and has performed all the jobs that need to be done.
 This is the _perfect_ retirement activity for her.

-## Cleaning Person

-The cleaning person will be hired from the local area.
-We expect to pay **`€6/h`** and for them to work **`3h/day`** i.e. 3h x 5days x €6 x 52 weeks = €4,680/year

-Task will include:
-+ [x] Cleaning the main house & cottages
-+ [x] Laundry and linen changes
-+ [x] Turning over the Tiny Homes as we build them
-+ [x] Food prep e.g. retrieving ingredients from the veg garden or fruit trees
-+ [x] General light yard work such as collecting fallen leaves

-Once we ramp up the number of Tiny Homes in the Village, we will move to employing cleaning people full-time year-round.

 ## Volunteer Visitors